-Set the Elevation of the second Flat Region, represented above in a blue angle cross hatch pattern,to-24"(or -2').
+Set the Elevation of the second Flat Region, represented above in a green angle grid pattern,to-24"(or -2').

-Set the Elevation of the third Flat Region, represented above in a green angle cross hatch pattern, to -48"(or -4').
+Set the Elevation of the third Flat Region, represented above in a orange angle grid pattern, to -48"(or -4').

-Set the Elevation of the fourth Flat Region, represented above in a yellow angle cross hatch pattern, to -72"(or -6').
+Set the Elevation of the fourth Flat Region, represented above in a red angle grid pattern, to -72"(or -6').

 To create retaining walls

-Next, select Terrain> Terrain Walls and Curbs> Straight Retaining Wall to click and drag out retaining walls in between each of the Flat Regions.
+Next, select Terrain> Terrain Wall and Curb> Straight Retaining Wall, and click and drag out Retaining Walls in between each of the Flat Regions.

 You may want to place a Straight Curb partway through the lowest Flat region to signify the end of the planting bed in that area.

-Go to the Materials panel, select Exterior Wall Surface and click the Select Material button.
+Go to the Materials panel, select Exterior Wall Surface component, then click the Select Material button.

 Once both wall surfaces have the appropriate material applied to them, click OK to apply the material change and close the specification dialog.